simplefoc/simplefoc.github.io/docs/simplefoc_library/code/from_scratch.md

 Make sure that all phases output PWM signals, you can try to connect a small led light in between each phase and ground or just measure it with the multimeter.</blockquote>

 ## Step 2.
 Testing the driver + motor combination - open-loop
-If you already have your motor connected and if you are sure your driver works well we advise you to test the motor+driver combination using the open-loop motion control examples in the `examples/motion_control/open_loop_motion_control`.
+If you already have your motor connected and if you are sure your driver works well we advise you to test the motor+driver combination using the Open-Loop control examples in the `examples/motion_control/open_loop_motion_control`.
 If your driver is not the same as the ones provided in the examples go though the [driver docs](drivers_config) and find the driver and the code that will work for you.
 Additionally you can browse through the examples in teh `examples/utils/driver_standalone_test` folder and see the used in there.

 Now here is an example of the open-loop velocity control for the `BLDCDriver3PWM`:
 ```cpp